Our Code of Conduct

 The Code of Conduct applies to the following:

-• If there is any practice in the Code of Conduct that conflicts with the law of the country where a subsidiary company is based, this practice will be revised to comply with local legislation.
+If there is any practice in this Code of Conduct that conflicts with the law of the country where a subsidiary company is based, this practice will be revised to comply with local legislation.
+Everyone will immediately inform the UP Leadership team of any irregular or unethical actions relating to this Code of Conduct.
+The channels for reporting any issues are outlined later in this document.

 Operating Standards

-UP respects the privacy and intimacy of all our members, partners, customers, suppliers, collaborators and all those whose data we process in order to perform our work.
+We respect the confidentiality and privacy of everyone.
+UP respects the privacy of all our members, partners, customers, suppliers, collaborators and all those whose data we process in order to perform our work.

 Individuals who process personal information:

-• Will act responsibly and in accordance with the Law.
+• Will act responsibly and in accordance with the law.

-• Will use said information only for legitimate purposes.
+• Will only use said information for legitimate purposes.

 For journalistic work or films, the use of hidden cameras is considered unacceptable, as is any other deceptive procedure for obtaining information, images or witnesses.
 The interception and dissemination of private material from mobile phones, emails and other means of communication without consent is also inadmissible.
 An exception to this could be situations relating to facts or events that are unmistakably in the public interest and when there is no other option in order to properly comply with the right to information.

 We guarantee accuracy in our financial data.
-In internal relationships, relationships with third parties and with the Government, we ensure that the accounting data faithfully reflects the financial reality of each department.
+In internal relationships, relationships with third parties and with the government, we ensure that the accounting data faithfully reflects the financial reality of each department.

-The use of the Internet and new technology constitutes vital tools for UP as a digital communications agency, not only in our external relations, but also internally.
+The use of the internet and new technology constitutes vital tools for UP as a digital communications agency, not only in our external relations but also internally.

-Our work is stored on IT systems and so we consider new technologies to be a fundamental asset for UP.
-Therefore, we will take special care when using the IT systems so as not to delete or corrupt our own data and/or that of third parties.
-We must remember that the IT systems are the property of UP and their use should be limited to the performance of the professional tasks entrusted.
+Our work is stored on cloud-based IT systems and so we consider new technologies to be a fundamental asset for UP.
+Therefore, we will take special care when using the IT systems, so as not to delete or corrupt our own data and/or that of third parties.

 The results of our work are particularly valuable for UP.
 The work we create and which we make public to third parties, due to the activity that we perform, is the result of our daily efforts and is UP´s important products, together with our brand.

 We will take care to ensure and guarantee that our products are covered by intellectual and industrial property rights.
 Likewise, we will protect and respect these rights when the creators are external third parties.
-In order to use these, we will ensure that we have obtained the appropriate authorizations.
+In order to use these, we will ensure that we have obtained the appropriate authorisations.

 We will not participate in projects that disregard the values that inspire us at UP.